craftcms/commerce/docs/events.md

 use yii\base\Event;

 Event::on(LineItems::class, LineItems::EVENT_DEFAULT_ORDER_STATUS, function(LineItemEvent $e) {
-    // Do something - perhaps let a 3rd party service know about changes to an order });
+    // Do something - perhaps let a third party service know about changes to an order });
 ```